bitovi/academy/src/react-vite/09-making-http-requests/making-http-requests.md

 ### Exercise 3

-Update our useCities Hook to fetch cities from the Place My Order API, given a selected state.
+Update our `useCities()` Hook to fetch cities from the Place My Order API, given a selected state.

 When calling the Place My Order API, include the `state` query parameter:

 ```
 http://localhost:7070/cities?state=MO
 ```

+Hint: Remember to include the `state` in the dependency array of the `useEffect()` in `useCities()`.

+<strong>Having issues with your local setup?</strong> You can use either [StackBlitz](https://stackblitz.com/fork/github/bitovi/academy/tree/main/exercises/react-vite/09-making-http-requests/03-problem?file=src/services/restaurant/hooks.ts) or [CodeSandbox](https://codesandbox.io/p/devbox/github/bitovi/academy/tree/main/exercises/react-vite/09-making-http-requests/03-problem?file=src/services/restaurant/hooks.ts) to do this exercise in an online code editor.

 ### Solution 3